OleynikAleksandr/Mode-Manager-Extension-ru/README.md

 ## Installation

-1. Download the latest version of the extension in `.vsix` format from the releases page (link will be added later).
+1. Download the latest version of the extension in `.vsix` format from the [releases page](https://github.com/OleynikAleksandr/Mode-Manager-Extension-ru/releases/tag/v0.3.5-ru).
 2. Open VS Code.
 3. Go to the Extensions view (Ctrl+Shift+X).
 4. Click the three dots (...) in the upper right corner of the Extensions view.